Diana-New/make-trade-not-war/README.md

 The `scrapers` folder contains the Python code we used to scrape the text of all three sites, the `scrapedText` folder contains the raw unprocessed .csv files that we obtained from the scrapers, and the `analysis` folder contains the RMarkdown script we used to pre-process the text, analyze the data, and generate the output graphs.

-Below is an abbreviated version of our quantitative findings and contextualized results.
+Below is a summary of our key quantitative findings.
 Please contact iamdanzhao@gmail.com if you would like to read the full text, or have questions about the code.
 You may use the code for your own purposes, but all code is provided as-is.

 ## Project synopsis